BOLD – Borrow-to-Own Low-Vision Devices

 Serving individuals with combined hearing and vision loss, iCanConnect provides equipment that enables access to telecommunications – telephones and the Internet – at no cost.
 The devices might include computers, tablets, adapted telephones, refreshable Braille devices, signaling devices, and other items.
 To see some examples, click here.
 DATI has many of the products funded through iCanConnect, enabling people to try the equipment before they request it through the program.

 Applicants must provide evidence of their vision and hearing loss as well as income and other information. iCC is only available to individuals with a household income less than four times the federal poverty level.
 See those guidelines here.
-For more information, contact Sonja Rathel at 302.856.1081 or firstname.lastname@example.org.
+For more information, contact Allison Berdoulay at 302-831-3632 or email@example.com.
 Applications can be found here. iCanConnect is funded by the Federal Communication Commission.

 Nowhere Else to Turn

-This program is designed to help individuals with paralysis-causing conditions remain in their homes safely and comfortably.
-Delawareans can acquire home modifications such as ramps and lifts, smart home technology that enables them to control lights, appliances, and security features, and other assistive technology.
+This program, which recently concluded, was designed to help individuals with paralysis-causing conditions remain in their homes safely and comfortably.
+Delawareans could acquire home modifications such as ramps and lifts, smart home technology that enabled them to control lights, appliances and security features, and other assistive technology.

-For more information, contact Sonja Rathel at email@example.com.
-Click here for directions and an application.
-Nowhere Else To Turn is funded through a grant from the Christopher and Dana Reeve Foundation.
+Nowhere Else To Turn was funded through a grant from the Christopher and Dana Reeve Foundation.

 Serving individuals who are blind and have low vision, the Tobin Fund provides visual assistive technology with a retail cost over $100.
 Some of the products available through the Tobin Fund include closed circuit televisions, computers with specialized software (such as screenreading software), and Braille devices.

 Applicants must provide evidence of vision loss, documentation from a qualified evaluator that the requested product meets their needs, and evidence of financial need.
 Applications can be found here.
-For more information, contact Sonja Rathel at 302.856.1081 or firstname.lastname@example.org.
+For more information, contact Allison Berdoulay at 302-831-3632 or firstname.lastname@example.org.

 The Tobin Fund was created through the generosity of the W.E.
 Tobin Foundation, and continues its operation through private contributions.
 Interested donors to the fund can click here.